Chapter 10:

 Her cheeks flamed.
 She grabbed another book and shoved it into a stack aggressively.

-‘This is not…this isn’t intentional,’ she murmured.
 ‘I’m just trying to live quietly.’
+She said very clearly.

 She stopped mid-motion.

 ‘But I think, sometimes paths cross because they’re meant to.
 Even if the people on those paths try very hard to run the other direction.’
-I whispered to her ear.
+I said.

 “If I let myself feel this, allow someone in, something bad will happen.”